Xovert/CodeGuard/README.md

 ## Dependencies

-This app requires python>=3.12 to run.
-If you don't have python, install it first.
+This app requires python>=3.12 and Docker>=27.5.1+ to run.
+If you don't have python or docker, install it first.
 Other dependencies are listed in requirements.txt
+> [!IMPORTANT]
+> For Windows users, it is recommended to use Docker Desktop version 4.37.0+.
 ## Quickstart

 1. Clone this repository and switch directory to the cloned repo